philippfrenzel/yii2fullcalendar/README.md

   $events[] = $Event;

   ?>

   <?= \yii2fullcalendar\yii2fullcalendar::widget(array(
       'events'=> $events,
   ));
 ```

-Note, that this will only view the events without any detailed view or option to add a new event.. etc.
+Note, that this will only view the events without any detailed view or option to add a new event.. etc. You can add non-standard fields via the non-standard fields array, for which you can pass any key/value pair.

 AJAX Usage
 ==========